openvinotoolkit/operator/docs/RAG_serving_demo.md

 ## Deploying the service via the operator and ModelServer custom resource

 The first step will be to add the model server config to the configmap.
+It is followed by create the ModelServer resource.
+It is using the created configmap and the PVC.

 ```bash
 cat <<EOF > config.json